mrismanaziz/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.